mlerju/liver-RNAseq/README.md

 This repository contains a **Python pipeline** for clustering human liver RNA-seq samples, identifying cluster-specific marker genes, and performing pathway enrichment analysis.
 The project includes dimensionality reduction (PCA, t-SNE), clustering (K-means, DBSCAN), differential expression, and gene set enrichment with visualization.

+The data was obtained from https://www.kaggle.com/datasets/lachmann12/human-liver-rnaseq-gene-expression-903-samples

+ARCHS4 is a web resource that makes the majority of published RNA-seq data from human and mouse available at the gene and transcript levels.
+For developing ARCHS4, available FASTQ files from RNA-seq experiments from the Gene Expression Omnibus (GEO) were aligned using a cloud-based infrastructure.

+This is a subset of the total gene expression contained within ARCHS4.
+Specifically, this data only contains samples matching human liver samples.
+The dataset contains 903 unique samples from 60 distinct experiments created by a diverse group of researchers.
+The data is provided as a simple tab-separated file with the columns representing the samples and the rows are 35238 genes encoded as HUGO gene symbols.

 ---

 ## Features